Social Icons

 Directed by John Francis Daley and Jonathan Goldstein

-The fun the cast members were having spills over to we the viewers as we watch them try to unravel a mystery that they got dragged into unwillingly.
+The fun the cast members are having spills over to us, the viewers, as we watch them try to unravel a mystery they got dragged into unwillingly.
+The subplots in this movie are minimized to the barest minimum, with the focus directed squarely on the main plot.

-At first this plot seems simple enough to not gather enough excitement or laughs but trust me the way the movie was put together only a god could have known how things were going to turn out.
+At first, this plot seems simple enough to not gather much excitement or laughs, but trust me, the way the movie is put together, only a god could have known how things were going to turn out.
+I loved Horrible Bosses (2011)—the first part only—and this movie was directed by John Francis Daley and Jonathan Goldstein, who were the screenwriters for Horrible Bosses (2011).

 0 comments: